DynamicModz/nexus-scripts_lua_parser/readme.md

 ### Parser Improvements
 - More robust error recovery strategies
 - Add scope analysis for variables

-- Improved handling of complex expressions
+- ✅ Improved handling of complex expressions
+  - Expression depth tracking to prevent stack overflow
+  - Enhanced error reporting with contextual information
+  - Support for deeply nested structures with mixed operator precedence
+  - Graceful handling of pathologically complex inputs

 - ✅ Support for comments as part of the AST
   - Comments are preserved with source location information
   - Attached to relevant AST nodes based on position